Lúcio Build Guide “Let's drop the beat.”

-Lucio is a very mobile ranged Healer, who is capable of boosting his allies' Movement Speed and healing them over time.
-His unique Wall Ride ability and its passive component allows him to skate along impassable Terrain, causing him to become a very elusive Hero for the enemy team to catch.
+Lúcio is a very mobile Healer, who is capable of boosting his allies' Movement Speed and healing them over time.
+His unique Trait, called Wall Ride, allows him to skate along impassable terrain, causing him to become a very elusive Hero for the enemy team to catch.

 - Outstanding mobility

 - Strong late game healing

 - Good at dodging skillshots

 - Can disrupt most tanks with correct use of Soundwave

 - Excellent against AoE damage

 - Very poor waveclear